habitat-sh/on-prem-builder/README.md

 * Services should be deployed single-node - scale out is not yet supported
 * Outbound network (HTTPS) connectivity to WAN is required for the _initial_ install
 * Inbound network connectivity from LAN (HTTP/HTTPS) is required for internal clients to access the depot
-* OAuth2 authentication provider (Azure AD, GitHub, GitHub Enterprise, GitLab, Okta and Bitbucket (cloud) have been verified - additional providers may be added on request)
+* OAuth2 authentication provider (Chef Automate v2, Azure AD, GitHub, GitHub Enterprise, GitLab, Okta and Bitbucket (cloud) have been verified - additional providers may be added on request)

 ## Functionality